smcpeak/factorio-bulldozer-equipment/README.md

 For both player characters and vehicles, the obstacle clearing function only activates when the actor moves, so the cost is generally small.

+More specifically, my performance targets are, for a large map (and on my modest hardware):

+* If bulldozer is disabled, 1 us per tick on average.
+* If bulldozer is enabled but nothing is moving, 5 us per tick on average.
+* If enabled and moving but not near water, 15 us per tick on average.

-The process of designating tiles for landfilling is somewhat slow, so if the mod is configured to use a large tile search radius and short period between checks, there could be a UPS hit when approaching a shoreline.
+The process of designating tiles for landfilling is somewhat slow since each water tile (that doesn't have a ghost tile yet) has to be iterated over in Lua, crossing the C++/Lua boundary for each one.
+If the mod is configured to use a large tile search radius and short period between checks, there could be a UPS hit when approaching a shoreline.

 Related mods